julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 header:
   image: /assets/images/top-view-natural-medicinal-spices-herbs.webp
   overlay_filter: 0.4

 faq:
+  - question: "How do I make a protective charm with herbs?"
+    answer: "Gather protective herbs like juniper, mugwort, rue, and basil.
+Wrap them in red cloth, tie with black thread, whisper your intent, and hang over doors or bury near thresholds."
+  - question: "Which protective herbs guard against curses?"
+    answer: "Garlic, rue, wormwood, and blackthorn are traditional herbs used to guard against curses and malicious spirits in European, Slavic, and Balkan folk magic."
+  - question: "Can protective herbs shield emotional well-being?"
+    answer: "Yes.
+Herbs like mugwort, yarrow, and angelica were used to protect emotional states, calm grief, and shield against spiritual vulnerability."

   - question: "What are protective herbs in witchcraft?"
     answer: "Protective herbs in witchcraft are plants traditionally used to ward off harmful spirits, curses, illness, misfortune, and unwanted influences.
 Their use is rooted in folk magic, ancestral practice, and regional herbal lore rather than modern symbolism."